 - Bearer of Bad News: Informs Midoriya that he is Quirkless, which utterly devastates the latter.

-- Brutal Honesty: His diagnosis of Midoriya as Quirkless, is followed by then telling him to basically give up any dreams of ever becoming a hero.
-Take note, Midoriya was just a four-year old kid at this time.
+- Brutal Honesty: His diagnosis of Midoriya being Quirkless is then followed by him telling the latter to basically give up any dreams of ever becoming a hero.
+Take note that Midoriya was just a four-year-old kid at the time.

 - Labcoat of Science and Medicine: Has this overall look as a doctor, complete with a stethoscope.

 - Lennon Specs: Wears these kinds of glasses, which are dark green with brown frames.

 - Mr. Exposition: Explains to Inko, and thus the audience, that her son's Quirkless status is due to having two joints in his small toe from birth, whereas Quirk users only have one joint in their small toes.

 - Small Role, Big Impact: Only appears within two of Midoriya's flashbacks, but his diagnosis is responsible for changing Midoriya's life completely prior to him meeting All Might many years later.